 - Appeals against decisions relating to any action taken against a learner or centre following an investigation into malpractice or maladministration

 - Appeals against centre or qualification approval decisions.

-Safety Training Awards have an enquiries and appeals policy available on our website so all learners and providers can access this information or can request a copy by contacting us at Safety Training Awards.
+Safety Training Awards have this Enquiries and Appeals Policy available on our website so all learners and training providers can access this information or can request a copy by contacting us.
 We are committed to providing an equal opportunity for all, where possible to communicate with us.
-Therefore, if a learner or provider wishes to enquire or appeal against an assessment decision they have clear guidance on how to proceed.
+Therefore, if a learner or training provider wishes to enquire or appeal against an assessment decision they have clear guidance on how to proceed.

 Firstly, we advise all learners to discuss any concerns or enquiries relating to the result of the assessment with the assessor to resolve the issue.
 If you are not satisfied with the outcome then please contact us at Safety Training Awards for further advice and guidance or refer to the guide within this policy.

 Stage 1: Enquiries Regarding Assessment Decisions